porterjamesj/website/content/hiking/lt23/day19/index.md

 {{< oneimage src="images/shelter.jpg" caption="Buchanan Lodge">}}

 Arriving at the shelter, who should I find sitting on the porch but...
 Stiltz and Mooch!
 We have the place to ourselves and its fun to hang out and goof around.
+Hang Ten, a buddy of theirs who they hiked with in the southern section, and who I met briefly at the Inn in Rutland, is planning to meet up with us tomorrow before Mt.
+Mansfield and hike with us 'til then end.

-But I will admit I'm feeling a little tired of hiking together.
-Not because of them—they're great companions.
+I will admit I'm feeling a little tired of hiking together.
+Not because of anything about Stiltz and Mooch—they're great companions.
 I'm just missing the solitude I had in the earlier parts of the hike.
 In all things balance, I suppose.
 I'll try to find a way to hike by myself more in the coming days.
 I really enjoyed it today.

 [^1]: Although I did wait about 30 min in line for it!
 [^2]: I prefer ice cream to be about 50% candy, 50% ice cream, which Ben & Jerry's gets right on the money.
 And I spent a lot of time in New England growing up, so it's nostalgic for sure.